Guardian-Development/NeuralNetworksLibrary/README.md

 |        1       | 1 | 0 |

 ### Step 1: Choosing the shape of your Neural Network
-When deciding on your Neural Network there are a few factors consider.
+When deciding on your Neural Network there are a few factors to consider.
 1. The shape of your input data.
 (In this example the shape is 2, as there are 2 data points we are inputting)
 2. How many hidden layers you require.
 (In this example we require only 1 hidden layer, as we have a very simple relationship between input data and the output required, this type of network is also known as a Perceptron)
 3. The shape of your output data.
 (In this example the shape is 1, as there is 1 data point we are predicting which can be 1 or 0)